clevelandpenclub/clevelandpenclub.github.io/_posts/Draft-How-To-Use-This-Website.md

 If you've got access to edit the website directly, then you're done!
 If you don't then you've got to continue on to create a Pull Request, which is a formal request to make a change to the website.
 Just click *Create pull request*, and then once again click *Create pull request* on the new screen.
-Amelorate will get an email and he'll put your changes online.
+Amelorate will get an email and he'll put your changes online soon.

 In terms of copyright, the Cleveland Pen Club website is licensed under [Creative Commmons Zero.](https://creativecommons.org/public-domain/cc0/)
-This means that the webite, everything written on it, and all its pictures lack copyright, and are in the Public Domain.
+This means that the webite, everything written on it, and all its pictures entirely lack copyright and are in the Public Domain.
-If this is a problem, you could include a different license at the bottom of the article you've written.
+If this is a problem, you could include a different license at the bottom of the article you've written as long as the Cleveland Pen Club and Github are allowed to distriute the file and make changes as needed.

 ## Editing Existing Posts

 The website's posts are stored in the [_posts folder](https://github.com/clevelandpenclub/clevelandpenclub.github.io/tree/main/_posts) in Github.
-After it's been added you can edit a post by clicking the post you want to edit, and then clicking the pencil icon in the top left corner.
+You can edit a post by clicking the post you want to edit, and then clicking the pencil icon in the top left corner.
 Once you're done, hit *Commit changes...*, and give it a message describing which post you're editing and what kind of a change you've made in one sentence.
 Additional details about your changes can be added in the description.
 Then, just do the same thing you did with Creating a Post in terms of clicking *Commit changes* if you have access or *Propose changes* if you don't.